jimbaker/tagstr/pep.rst

 the string.

 Here's a very simple example.
-Imagine we want a certain kind of string with some custom business policies.
-For example, uppercase the value and add an exclamation point.
+Imagine we want a certain kind of string with some custom business policies: uppercase the value and add an exclamation point.

 Let's start with a tag string which simply returns a static greeting: